alanng10/TypeAdoptWorth/Docue/a.md

 1 human with only enough cloth and Class Lang and Class Lang require including USB port except any type and no other tool adopt 1 button that can inn anything.

-The unit is mul with total Lang element trigg.
+The unit is mul with total Lang element trigg premutation.
 The mul is not apply with trigg that is not Lang element trigg.

 Type adopt worth in Type Board is 1 million 741 thousand.